MISTY MOUNTAIN METAPHORS

 “But we’se free tuh leave Johnny, yuh ain’t chained tah nobody….
 Johnny?!”

 He stood now with his back turned to her, scanning the vast grove that appeared before him.
-There was the chirping finch, resting upon each branch, and the maggots feasting upon the rot below; but nothing in the field had caught his eyes more than the trees themselves.
+There were the chirpping finch, resting upon its branch, and the maggots feasting upon the rot below; but nothing in the field had caught his eyes more than the trees themselves.
 How unkept they looked, with their branches in any such length, flailing in any such way, yet they stood strong within their roots.
 He thought to himself, “how many are there?”
 Then his eyes began to run along in a craze of disheveled impatience, stretching his sockets and twisting every fold of his brain in a desperate effort to find where the trees found their end, but there appeared to be no end.
-The heat, since the mornings passing and the bee’s departure, had rose with the soil.
+The heat, since the mornings passing and the bees departure, had rose with the soil.
 It swirled up the stench of those decomposed and brought about a haze in the distance, too cloudy for one to see past it.

 His madness grew.
 For as he reached the end where the haze began, he witnessed how the trees had changed.
 Their fruit had disappeared, swallowed up whole by the endless green brush.
 It was all that was left and, as his eyes searched past through the haze, green was all he saw.
 Then he shook awake, so startled that the built-up sweat broke off the crevice of his scar.
 He turned back to Betty.
 “Fo’bidden fruit!
 Ah sho’ wish ah ain’t free!
 Cause I sho’ woulda enjoyed dem peaches!
 But no!
 Naw dey jus’ ah notha’ black burden an ah white gift!
 Damn Hoovah!
 Damn de Masta!
 Let Gawd strike ‘em dead from where’er he stands!
 Ahh!”